-Unfortunately, over 40 years after the passage of the Pregnancy Discrimination Act of 1978, workers still face pregnancy discrimination, which can include losing a job, being denied reasonable accommodation, or not being hired in the first place.
+This shift is exposing more workers to pregnancy discrimination, which can include losing a job, being denied reasonable accommodation, or not being hired in the first place.
 A recent survey found that 62 percent of workers have witnessed pregnancy discrimination on the job.
 Democratic and Republican voters overwhelmingly support reasonable accommodations for pregnant workers.